High rate of head injuries seen among Canadian youth

 Earlier this month, results were released separately suggesting that concussion rates among U.S. 8-to-12-year old football players may be just as high as those on high school and college teams.

-Researchers tracked injuries on 18 youth football teams and found 20 out of 468 players were diagnosed with concussions during a single season.
+Researchers tracked injuries on 18 Pop Warner youth football teams and found 20 out of 468 players were diagnosed with concussions during a single season.

 That injury rate - one for every 568 practices and games in which an athlete participates - is comparable with what researchers have reported for older players, Anthony Kontos of the University of Pittsburgh Medical Center and his colleagues said.